diego-d5000/Estudiala/README.md

-# Estudiala
+﻿# Estudiala
 Estudiala is a platform for courses and distance education.
-As a platform, Estudiala can be used for universities to offer online careers, or for passionate teachers for offer his knowledge // Estudiala es una plataforma para cursos y educación a distancia, como plataforma Estudiala puede ser usada por universidades para ofrecer cursos o por profesores apasionados para dar su conocimiento
+As a platform, Estudiala can be used for universities to offer online careers, or for passionate teachers for offer his knowledge // Estudiala es una plataforma para cursos y educación a distancia, como plataforma Estudiala puede ser usada por universidades para ofrecer cursos o por profesores apasionados para dar su conocimiento.